The Man From UNCLE

 -- well, could be anywhere -- but some distance, because officers were covering

-most of this side of Waikiki within a few minutes of the alert."
+most of this side of

 "Looking for a suspicious character in